Top of page logo

 #11 Apo Island (EXCELLENT CORAL)

-Why you should go: The tiny Apo Island is famous within the scuba diving community for having some of the best coral inthe Philippines with masses of reef fish and endless turtles.
-You can easily visit it on a day trip from Dumaguete / Dauin or Siquijor or you can choose to stay on Apo Island itself (although its pretty basic yet expensive!).
+Why Go: The tiny Apo Island is well known for having some of the best coral in the Philippines with masses of reef fish and countless turtles.
+You can easily visit it on a day trip from Dumaguete / Dauin or Siquijor or you can choose to stay on Apo Island itself (although its basic yet expensive!).

 This is a peaceful and fairly off-the-grid dive destiantion of the Philippines.
 There’s a few lighthouses to visit around the island and some nice beaches but not much else to do.
 With frequent powercuts and limited wifi it’s a great place to go for a digital detox!

-When to Go: October – May is the main dive season, with the months of December to April being considered the best.
+When to Go: October – May is the main dive season, with the months of December to April generally offering the greatest water visibility and calmest surface condiitons.
 However, you can dive all year round.

-Check out the main guide to Moalboal diving here!
+• Check out the main guide to Moalboal diving here – COMING SOON

 #12 Camiguin (MOST OFF-THE-BEATEN-TRACK)

-Why you should go: If you truly want to go somewhere in the Philippines where few others have ventured, consider Camiguin; a small island 10km off the north coast of Cagayan de Oro of Mindoro.
+Why Go: If you truly want to dive somewhere in the Philippines where few others have ventured, consider Camiguin; a small island 10km off the north coast of Cagayan de Oro of Mindoro.

-Nicknamed the “Island Born of Fire” it is a visually stunning island with the highest volcano to land density of any island in the world, with seven volcanos, several of which can be trekked for epic panoramic views, crater lakes and camping.
+Nicknamed the “Island Born of Fire” it is a visually stunning place with the highest volcano to land density of any island in the world, with seven volcano; several of which can be trekked for epic views and camping.

-There are some very nice dive sites with schools of jackfish as well as turtles, sea snakes and nudibranch, some epic underwater volcanic rock formations and some some extremely nice soft coral gardens with macro critters.
+There are some nice dive sites with many reef fish and schools of jackfish as well as turtles, sea snakes and nudibranch amidst some epic underwater volcanic rock formations as well as over some extensive soft coral gardens far out to sea.
+However, I will say that Camiguin is more expensive to dive than other Philippines destinations and hard to get to.

 When to Go: April – November is dry season and offers the best visibility and calmest seas.
 December – March is monsoon season; diving conditions are at their worst during these months.
 However, you can technically dive Camiguin year round.